cmadland/teaching/pages/02.edci335/01.home/09.post-2-3-highlights/item.md

 I'll post grades in CourseSpaces by the end of the week and will continue to update this post as I read through your blogs!

+!
+One general note on your posts is to ensure that you should not summarizing the readings for me.
+I've already read them.
+I want to see the ideas from the readings incorporated into your posts.

 ---

 <a class="embedly-card" data-card-controls="0" href="https://alexdeweert.home.blog/">alexdeweert.home.blog</a>